MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/2_create_your_repo/README.md

 <img width="500" alt="Screen Shot 2022-11-21 at 15 49 56" src="https://user-images.githubusercontent.com/101632496/203084865-a9ed4d05-2558-4ca1-908e-3a0e3052f82c.png">

-The difference being, GitHub's version is stored online, and can show a history of changes over time.(in the history/commits section) You'll notice that most pages include a README.md file.
+The difference being, GitHub's version is stored *online*, and can show a history of changes over time.(in the history/commits section)

+You'll notice that most pages include a README.md file.
 That's the file you're currently reading right now, and it's the way that we can type instructions or documentation for our users in each various folder.
 It's not necessary for you to include a README.md in ever folder, though you will see one in this current repo because I've attached instructions on each assignment here.

 ## Creating your first Repo

-You're going to use this next repo for all course work, so don't lose it!
-First, we'll create the folder on our computer, then, we'll push the folder onto our gitrepo.
+Let's get your own repo setup.
+You're going to use this repo for all course work.
+We're going to use the folder you created to store your piggy game originally in last class in LG-1.
+Once we save some initial setup files for a Github repo, we'll "push" this folder onto our gitrepo remote location to store it on Github's servers.

-1. In your computer's document folder, create a new folder called "Game Design".
+1. In your computer's document folder, locate your folder called "Game Design" that you created last class.
 This is where we will store all course content for proper file management.
-Get organized from the beginning, you are not permitted to use your downloads folder or desktop for working on active files throughout this course.
+Get organized from the beginning, *you are not permitted to use your downloads folder or desktop for working on active files throughout this course.*

-2. Using the Github Desktop App, create a new repository in side your Game Design folder called "Game Design Repository".
+2. Using the Github Desktop App, create a new repository in side your Game Design folder called "Game Design Repo-First-Last Initials".
 (File > New Repository).
+(In My Case, Game Design B-P)
 In the Repo settings:
 * Local path should be the folder you just created in step 1.
 * Initialize this repository with a README.md file
-* don't ignore any files (for now)
+* Leve ignore blank for now
 * set your license to MIT
 * create your repo